Ziziphus nummularia: Distribution and habitat

-Ziziphus nummularia is native to India, Pakistan, Afghanistan, Iran, Lebanon and Zimbabwe.
+Ziziphus nummularia is native to India, Nepal, Pakistan, Afghanistan, Iran, Iraq, Saudi Arabia, the UAE, Jordan, Israel, Palestine, and the Sinai Peninsula.
 It is tolerant of a range of habitats including hillsides, plains, ravines, cultivated areas and sand dunes.
 On the sandy hills of southern Rajasthan, it is associated with Euphorbia caducifolia, Butea monosperma, Millettia pinnata, Syzygium hyrianium and Wrightia tinctoria.